I have a confession to make…

 They tested the subject’s pain response using a calibrated heated rod on their calfs.
 The Zen meditators experienced overall 18% less pain.8)Pain: Grant, Joshua A., Rainville, Pierre.
 Pain Sensitivity and Analgesic Effects of Mindful States in Zen Meditators: A Cross-Sectional Study.
 Psychosom Med, 2009 71: 106-114 [link]]

-An extreme example of the insane equanimity meditation can provide in the face of extreme pain can be found in this shocking image of a Vietnamese monk who, historically, didn’t move or scream out once during his self-immolation.
+An extreme example of the benefits of meditation meditation can be seen in this shocking image of a Vietnamese monk who, historically, didn’t move or scream out once during his self-immolation.

 But you don’t have to meditate for thousands of hours to reduce the sensation of pain.
 A brief intervention of 20 minutes of meditation for three days has been shown to have lasting pain-reducing effects.